emmagao1/PyBer_Analysis/README.md

 ### Overview of the analysis

-The purpose of the analysis is to help PyBer with understanding the key metrics for the ride-sharing data by city type from Jan.
+The purpose of the analysis is to help PyBer to understand the key metrics for the ride-sharing data by city type from Jan.
 2019 to Apr.
 2019 by creating DataFrames and to visualize the weekly fares total for each city type by using matplotlib.

 ### Results